 China reports one local coronavirus case, 54 imported, cuts international flights

-Mainland China reported its first locally transmitted coronavirus case in three days and 54 new imported cases, as Beijing ordered airlines to sharply cut international flights fearing travellers could reignite the coronavirus outbreak.
-The 55 new cases reported on Thursday was down from 67 a day earlier, the National Health Commission said in a statement on Friday.
-There are now 81,340 confirmed cases in mainland China.
+Mainland China reported its first locally transmitted coronavirus case in three days and 54 new imported cases, as Beijing ordered airlines to sharply cut international flights, for fear travellers could reignite the coronavirus outbreak.
+Thursday's 55 new cases were down from 67 a day earlier, the National Health Commission said in a statement on Friday, taking the tally of infections to 81,340, as five new deaths raised the toll to 3,292.

-The death toll stands at 3,292 with five new deaths.
-Imported coronavirus cases, mostly Chinese nationals returning home, now pose the biggest concern for authorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)